shamanec/GADS/README.md

 | **macOS**  | ✅             | ✅           | ✅ (automation only) | Full support for mobile, Tizen OS supports only automated testing |
 | **Linux**  | ✅             | ⚠️           | ✅ (automation only) | Limited iOS support due to Xcode dependency                       |
 | **Windows**| ✅             | ⚠️           | ✅ (automation only) | Limited iOS support due to Xcode dependency                       |

+**Important**: Tizen OS support is focused on **automated testing only**.
+Manual interaction and real-time device control available for mobile devices are not supported for smart TVs.

 ## License